crs4/rocrate-validator/docs/4_how_it_works.rst

 * **Automatic Profile Matching** (default):
-  By default, `rocrate-validator` will attempt to select the correct validation profiles for the input RO-Crate based on the `conformsTo` property.
+  By default, `rocrate-validator` will attempt to select the correct validation profiles for the input RO-Crate based on the `conformsTo` property of the Root Data Entity.

     - If a precise match is found for the `conformsTo` property, that profile is selected for validation.

-    - If no precise match is found, the system will:
+    - If no precise match is found:

       - in **Interactive Mode:** (available only through the CLI) the system will prompt the user to select a profile from the list of candidate profiles;

-      - **Non-Interactive Mode:** the system will use all candidate profiles for validation.
+      - in **Non-Interactive Mode:** the system will use all candidate profiles for validation.
 If no suitable profile is found, the system will use the base `ro-crate` profile as a fallback.